SAP-samples/btp-developer-guide-cap/documentation/eventing/develop/run-app-locally.md

 << received BusinessPartner.Changed { BusinessPartner: '1004100' }
 ```

-> If the API_BUSINESS_PARTNER doesn't show up, remove the .cds-services.json file - you find it in the user root folder (e.g.: /home/user/.cds-services.json)
+> If API_BUSINESS_PARTNER doesn't show up, remove the **.cds-services.json** file.
+You can find it in the user's root folder (for example, /home/user/.cds-services.json)